Jamie Theophilos

 Biography

-I received my Bachelors of Arts at Mount Holyoke College in South Hadley, Massachusetts in Film Studies and Gender Studies, and my Masters of Fine Arts in the Film, Video, New Media & Animation department at The School of the Art Institute of Chicago.
-I have taught at schools such as the University of North Carolina Asheville, Winston Salem State University, and Rainbow Community school.
-I have spoken on panels, presented workshops, screened the films I worked on and participated in art exhibitions in various places across the globe including Montreal, Paris, Chicago, and New York City.
+I received my Bachelor of Arts at Mount Holyoke College in Film Studies and my Masters of Fine Arts in the Film, Video, New Media & Animation department at The School of the Art Institute of Chicago.
+I have taught at the University of North Carolina Asheville, Winston Salem State University, and Rainbow Community School.
+I have spoken on panels, presented workshops, screened films, and participated in art exhibitions in various places across the globe, including Montreal, Paris, Chicago, and New York City.